ruiyuzha/online-exam-project/README.md

 - Add more functions to make this project more complete:

-  eg: send students answers to professor by email; send a notification to students before th exam starts
+  eg: send students answers to professor by email; send a notification to students before the exam starts